-To change the class, click on the desired class in the class list - please note that you don't click on the hedgehog symbol as this will change the active class, and not edit the class of the selected annotation.
+To change the class of an annotation, click on the desired annotation.
+Then click on the class to which you want to change.
+Note that clicking on the hedgehog symbol will change the active class, and not edit the class of the selected annotation.

 There are two parts of the interface that are not directly visible when you are opening a new project.
-First, we have the tool settings bar, that only will be shown after you have selected a tool.
+First, we have the tool settings bar, which only will be shown after you have selected a tool.
 Here, you can modify how the tool works in various ways.
-For example, if you select the magic wand tool, you will see this menu at the top of the screen:
+For example, if you select the tool brush, you will see this menu at the top of the screen:

 Secondly, we have the image gallery that can be accessed by clicking the arrow icon at the bottom of the screen.
 The image gallery is an easy to access view of all images in the project.

 It can be accessed by pressing the two arrows pointing up at the bottom of the screen, and can be hidden by pressing the two arrows pointing down on top of it when it's open.

 You can also filter the images being shown here by dataset and image status.
 Just go to the filter you want to adjust at the top right of the image gallery, click on it, and pick what filter should apply.

 Furthermore, you can search on an image name by filling in the search field that can be found at the top right of the image gallery.

 Every image has a colored frame around it that indicates the status of that image.
 You can see a legend for what the color means at the top of the image gallery.

 That leaves us with the centre of the interface where you can see your image and perform actions on that image.
 We call this area the work area.